KnairdA/blog.kummerlaender.eu/source/00_content/articles/2014-07-11_mapping_arrays_using_tuples_in_cpp11.md

 ~~~
 {: .language-cpp}

-This is achieved by the [`IndexSequence`](https://github.com/KnairdA/InputXSLT/blob/49e2010b489ab6d5516a9abd896c67738e0dc1cc/src/support/type/sequence.h) template above by recursively specializing the `Sequence` template using static recursion controlled by the standard libraries template metaprogramming utility template `std::conditional`.
+This is achieved by the [`IndexSequence`](https://github.com/KnairdA/InputXSLT/blob/49e2010b489ab6d5516a9abd896c67738e0dc1cc/src/support/type/sequence.h) template above by recursively specializing the `Sequence` template using static recursion controlled by the standard library's template metaprogramming utility template `std::conditional`.
 This means that e.g. the type `Sequence<0, 1, 2, 3>` can also be defined as `IndexSequence<4>::type`.

 Now all that is required to accomplish the goal is instantiating the sequence type and passing it to a variadic member template as [follows](https://github.com/KnairdA/InputXSLT/blob/master/src/function/base.h):